Boss-1s/key_multivalue_storage/SECURITY.md

 Letter prefixes become numbers according to its position in the alphabet (i.e. a is 1, b is 2)

+**One more thing to note:** You may see a discrepancy between the version string within the [main module file](https://github.com/Boss-1s/key_multivalue_storage/blob/main/src/key_multivalue_storage/key_multivalue_storage.py) and the released version string.
+This is because updates may not have involved the module.
+Always trust the higher version number.

 ## Supported Versions

 Currently, the only (and latest) released package version is kms-v1.2.2/2026.05.06b.
 However, I may port all kms-semver1.x.x to pypi.